Hibernate interview questions and answers: Prepare for your next job interview. We have collected the most relevant questions for you.

 Inheritance mapping in Hibernate allows you to map a class hierarchy to a database schema.
 There are three main strategies for inheritance mapping:

-- 2Table per Class: Each class in the hierarchy is mapped to a separate table.
+b.Tables are organized per class: Each class in the hierarchy is mapped to a separate table.
 Columns from the superclass are duplicated in the subclass tables.

 44. What are the different types of primary key generation strategies in Hibernate?